Skip to main content

 On Brand: Facts and Knowledge

 In addition, assure the character's Facts and Knowledge include supporting information about the brand and products.
+You can also use the Knowledge system to add example dialogue that includes slogans, branded messages, and similar sayings.

 On Brand: Goals and Actions